What is HTTPS?

 If your business is your livelihood, you want to make sure you have what’s necessary to provide the best possible experience for your clients and prospects.
 Making the right decision is important so you don’t have to spend money correcting things later, nor you spend more than is necessary.

-As far as installation, this is something you might be able to do yourself, or if you want nothing to do with tech stuff, your webmaster or our team at ACTION.
-The fees are affordable and well worth your peace of mind.
+As far as installation, this is something you might be able to do yourself, or if you want nothing to do with tech stuff, your hosting compnay or webmaster will do for you.

 Even though is a fairly simple process, incorrect implementation of HTTPS can have a negative impact in the following ways: